F5Networks/f5-telemetry-streaming/docs/userguide/telemetry-system.rst

 Telemetry System class
 ----------------------

 The Telemetry System class sets up the system poller and optionally, the iHealth poller.
+Users have the option of either defining both pollers inside of the Telemetry_System class or defining them outside of the class and referencing them by name.

 The minimal declaration defines ``My_System_Minimal`` targeted to ``localhost`` on port ``8100``, using the ``http`` protocol, and the user is ``admin``.